xetram/xetram.github.io/content/dyugangotri/l1_ad.md

 Shorurl - https://rebrand.ly/dgL1Ad .

 ## About you
 - NO BROKERS PLEASE.
-Available from Jan 2.
+Available from ??.
 - No Non-Vegetarian food (meat, fish etc..) on premises.
 - No dogs or cats.
 - Contact 9880891907 ९८८०८९१०७ ೯೮೮೦೮೯೧೯೦೭